 Imagine a place set in the most stunning geography but having a dark history.
 A place which is a house to angels as well as demons.
 A place where both good and bad resides.
 The “Three Kings Church” at Cansaulim village represents such paradox.
 A place infamous for being the most haunted place in Goa.
 Legend says the bodies of the three Kings lie in this church and their ghosts can often be seen roaming in the church at night.
 However, I wasn’t lucky enough to meet them in person.
 Probably they weren’t up for a challenge 😛

 Besides the paranormal allure of the Three Kings Church I would recommend to visit it for the stunning panoramic view it offers from the hilltop.
 Reach here before sunset and you’ll be treated to the spellbinding views of Goa at golden hour.
+This Church makes one believe that there are many places to see in Goa other than beaches

 WATCH THE GOLDEN GENERATION TAKE CENTRE STAGE AT GOAN WEDDINGS